by Samantha Thoms, MPH, RD

 Is it possible to get sun-kissed this summer and still skip the skin damage?

-Learn how you can harness the benefits of sunlight and keep your skin healthy and radiant all summer long.
+Learn how you can harness the benefits of sunlight and keep your skin healthy and stay radiant all summer long.

 What are the Benefits of Sunlight?

-The first and most well-known benefit of sun exposure is the big vitamin D boost you get from even brief moments in the sun.
 The same ultraviolet radiation (UV) that we are often taught to fear helps your body produce vitamin D from sunlight.

 Ever noticed how much better you feel when you step out to get some air?